 Our mission is to identify ways in which individuals and institutions can divest from whiteness, and create the infrastructure that organises those with wealth to redistribute towards marginalised communities who are investing in the solidarity economy.
 We have taken a lot of inspiration from organisations such as Cooperation Jackson, Chordata Capital, White Awake, Movement Generation and New Economy Coalition who are based in the US.
 We know that so much of this work needs to be rooted in an experience of European colonisation.
 We have a responsibility to drive the decolonising agenda from the heart of the world’s colonial powers – bringing our own narratives and political analysis to the resources and frameworks we build.

-We do this through the following programmes:
+We do this through the following themes:

 Divest from whiteness (education)

-- Decolonising Economics for White Allies and the Solidarity Economy
+- Workshop: Decolonising Economics for White Allies

-- Decolonising Economics for Climate Justice
+- Workshop: Decolonising Economics X Climate Justice

 - Training for trainers: Building capacity to develop and deliver further workshops